janlonden/safe-compose/README.md

 )(data)
 ```

-Having to code defensively like this is an unnecessary cognitive load.
-With `safe-compose` we can create our happy path in peace knowing that our program won't crash if any function throws an error.
-With `safe-compose` the composition above can be written like this:
+Having to code defensively like this adds an unnecessary cognitive load.
+With `safeCompose` we only need to think about our happy path:

 ```js
 safeCompose(